C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Since the 19<sup>th</sup> century, **the rise of nationalisms in Europe and worldwide highlighted the importance of population: ethnicity, language and religion represented high stakes in political antagonisms over perceived majorities and minorities and contested borders.
 The censuses conducted on a regular basis by states provided a statistical basis for measuring use of language, demographic development, etc. over a longer period.
 Political debates were reflected in the cartographic production  and census data were used to depict populations - and national(istic) arguments.**

 You will work with two maps that were created in the context of the World War One and used respectively by the Polish and Hungarian delegations during the peace conference in Paris 1919/20 to legitimize national-territorial claims.
 These examples give insight into aspects of the cartographic debates about populations at the time.
-Both map authors (Eugeniusz Romer, and Pál Teleki, 1879-1941) were founding fathers of geography in their respective countries.
+Both map authors were founding fathers of geography in their respective countries.

 [Eugeniusz Romer](https://en.wikipedia.org/wiki/Eugeniusz_Romer) (1871-1954) had produced maps during the war.
 In its aftermath, these maps served as cartographic templates for the Polish delegation maps at the Paris peace conference (published as Polski atlas kongresowy in 1921).
 His high credibility among international geographers and his personal friendships with some experts on the side of the Allied Powers, especially the highly influential American expert [Isaiah Bowman](https://en.wikipedia.org/wiki/Isaiah_Bowman), increased the authoritativeness of the maps presented by the Polish delegation among the decision makers.
 In a map entitled “The political and ethnographical territory of Poland (1772)”, Romer supports a maximalistic approach to Polish territorial claims by the combination of the territory of the Polish-Lithuanian Commonwealth (“Poland” in its borders of 1772) and additional areas in the west with some Polish populations.
 We can see the strategy of creating a normative connection between language use and political boundaries.